softmagnet/tp/docs/UserGuide.md

 ### Adding a class: `addclass`
 <hr>

-Add a class to the address book.
+Add a class to the TimesTable.

 Format: